Stochastic compressible Navier-Stokes equations under location uncertainty and their approximations for ocean modelling: Stochastic Reynolds transport theorem

-We now aim at deriving evolution equations of conserved quantities undergoing forcing terms.
-Variation of $q$ integrated over a transported volume $\mathcal{V}(t)$ can be written as the follows budget
+We now aim to derive evolution equations for conserved quantities subject to forcing terms.
+The variation of $q$, integrated over a transported volume $\mathcal{V}(t)$, can be expressed as the following budget

-These right-hand side (RHS) terms correspond to forces (resp. work) when this general expression is associated with the momentum (resp. energy/heat fluxes) equation.
-The source terms $Q_t\dt + \bm{Q}_\sigma\bcdot\dBt$ (which can be issued from physical sources or divergence of fluxes), are composed by a time-differentiable and a martingale contribution where the product of correlation operators, $\bm{Q}_\sigma\bcdot\dBt$, must be interpreted as the kernel product:
+The right-hand side (RHS) terms correspond to forcing (respectively, work) when this general expression is associated with the momentum (respectively, energy) equation.
+The real-valued source terms $Q_t\dt + \bm{Q}_\sigma\bcdot\dBt$, which may arise from physical sources or fluxes, represent, respectively, a time-differentiable component and a martingale contribution defined through a vector-valued kernel $\check{\boldsymbol{Q}}$.
+The product, $\bm{Q}_\sigma\bcdot\dBt$ is to be interpreted as the inner product between the vector-valued kernel, $\check{\boldsymbol{Q}}$, and the Brownian vector $\dBt$:

-Even if in the applications of the present paper the operator $\bm{Q}_\sigma$ is assumed to be deterministic, it could be a stochastic process under the condition the $\dd \bm{Q}_\sigma$ is differentiable in the Largangian frame.
-This leads to the explicit expression of the stochastic Reynolds transport theorem
+Even though the operator $\bm{Q}_\sigma$ is assumed to be deterministic in the applications considered in this paper, it could be extended to stochastic process under the condition that $\dd \bm{Q}_\sigma$ is differentiable in the Lagrangian frame.
+Under this assumption, the stochastic Reynolds transport theorem takes the explicit form: